ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/linked-obs-column-doesnt-exist.md

-# Error - Linked observation column doesn't exist error
+# Error - Linked observations column doesn't exist error

 ## When it occurs